Manuel Pinho: Corruption charges after leaving office and subsequent litigation (2017-ongoing as of 2025)

 Manuel Pinho has since denied all wrongdoing and engaged in legal appeals and counter-appeals all the way up to Portugal's Constitutional Court that reiterated in 2021 the validity of Pinho's criminal accusation.
 But as a result of the appeals and lengthy preparations by the prosecution, only in December 2022 was Pinho formally charged jointly with his wife Alexandra Pinho and their alleged corruptor Ricardo Salgado.
-A trial has not been scheduled which raises the possibility of legal prescription of some of the offenses Manuel Pinho is accused of.

-Pinho has to date (January 2023) refused to reveal what the offshore payments concerned saying only that he "did not receive from the ESFG a single euro that he was not owed."
-Having had his appeals rejected by the Portuguese Constitutional Court, in January 2023 he filed an appeal with the European Court of Human Rights.
+In 2024 all three were found guilty with Manuel Pinho being sentenced to paying back the 4.9 million euros in documented pay-offs from Ricardo Salgado and to 10-years in jail, which extended his permanence under house arrest pending an appeal he filed in October 2024 and lost in April 2025.
+His wife received a suspended sentence of 4 years and 8 months and Ricardo Salgado was sentenced to 6 years and 3 months.
+Pinho subsequently filed a new appeal with Portugal's Supreme Court which has allowed him to remain under house arrest rather than go to a prison establishment to carry out the rest of his sentence.
+In October 2025, he filed a complaint against the Portuguese State with the European Court of Human Rights.

+A second-batch of passive corruption charges related to Pinho benefitting EDP while he was minister in exchange for EDP paying Columbia University the funds to hire Pinho after he stopped being minister led to indictments in 2024 of Pinho and the two top EDP executives at the time of the alleged corruption.
+As of November 2025, this case had not gone to court.

 ESFG offshore payments to Pinho while he was Minister

 In 2017, Pinho's record as a minister was shaken by the revelation that the whole time he was in office he had been receiving through a secret offshore account a monthly allowance of close to 15,000 euros from his Espirito Santo Financial Group mentor Ricardo Salgado totaling over a million euros over his mandate that he did not disclose in the annual income and assets declarations required of all Portuguese government officials.
+In the course of subsequent litigation it was further revealed that he had also received an initial tranche of 500 thousand euros just prior to becoming minister.

-He was originally indicted in 2017 for favoring EDP in exchange for the Columbia University position but the indictment was voided by the presiding judge's decision, which was overturned on appeal and Pinho was subsequently re-indicted in 2019 on more extensive corruption, tax fraud, and money laundering charges for having received a total of 4.5 million euros in illegal payments.
+Pinho was originally indicted in 2017 for favoring EDP in exchange for the Columbia University position but the indictment was voided by the presiding judge's decision, which was overturned on appeal and Pinho was subsequently re-indicted in 2019 on more extensive corruption, tax fraud, and money laundering charges for having received a total of 4.5 million euros in illegal payments.
+Pinho initially refused to reveal what the offshore payments concerned saying only that he "did not receive from the ESFG a single euro that he was not owed." but in his 2023 legal defense argued that the payments had been on account of a pre-determined 2004 executive bonus from the ESFG.